The FourFourTwo Preview: Chelsea vs Aston Villa

 Facts and figures

-- Aston Villa have lost 4 Premier League games in a row by a one-goal margin; no side has ever done this in 5 consecutive matches.
+- Chelsea have scored 27 goals in their last 7 Premier League home games against Aston Villa, including a 7-1 win and an 8-0.

-- Chelsea have conceded at least 2 goals in 7 of their 8 Premier League games this season (the other game was a 2-0 win against Arsenal).
+- Villa are the only Premier League team yet to concede an away goal this season.

-- Villa have not kept a Premier League clean sheet at Stamford Bridge since March 1998, conceding 30 times in their last 8 at the west London venue.
+- Villa have not won 3 Premier League away games in a row since April 2010.

 More FFT Stats Zone facts